obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 })),
 ```

-### Mod-list with a form modal
+### Lists with a form modal

-When new entries need a multi-field input or validation beyond a single inline text field, open a [[Modals|Modal]] from the header's add button.
-On mobile, where header icons are smaller and harder to tap, surface the same modal from a tappable action row at the top of the list.
-Both routes call the same opener.
+When new entries need a multi-field input or validation beyond a single inline text field, open a [[Modals|Modal]] from `addItem.action`.
+The same affordance covers both platforms: `addItem` already renders a desktop button and a mobile row from one definition.

 ```ts
 let values: string[] = this.plugin.settings.entries ?? [];